kadenkobashigawa/Mini-ML-Projects/README.md

 # Mini-Projects
-Here are some fun and creative projects to explore state of the art ML architectures and applications.
+Here are some fun and creative projects to run on your terminal.

 # 1. Blackjack